You are listening to the Sean Hannity Radio Show Podcast.

 Blames Putin for WikiLeaks release of CIA documents.

-And then warns of a continuing operation alleging Trump Moscow collusion, suggesting Trump chose Rex Tillerson as Secretary of State and weakened the State Department for Russia.
+And then warns of a continuing operation alleging Trump-Moscow collusion, suggesting Trump chose Rex Tillerson as Secretary of State and weakened the State Department for Russia.

-Spent nearly 20 minutes on a Guardian report that stated British spies alerted U.S. intelligence as early as late 2015 about contacts between Trump's campaign and Russian intelligence says it seems clear that Trump is being investigated for obstruction of justice, but no confirmation.
+Spent nearly 20 minutes on a Guardian report that stated British spies alerted U.S. intelligence as early as late 2015 about contacts between Trump's campaign and Russian intelligence.

 Matto election Russia, you know, I mean, it's just insane.

-And that's MBC News.
+And that's NBC News.

 All right, thank you, Jason.

-And I don't watch Chris Matthews show either.
+And then I see Chris Matthews and I don't watch Chris Matthews show either, who can keep up with it?

 Hannity's ratings have never been higher.

-Thank you, all of you, for that being true.
+Thank you all of you for that being true.

-And this is what he says about me.
+And this is what he says about Me.

-Remember him, midnight ride down to the EOB?
+Midnight Ride down to the EOB?

 He's telling donors in California this weekend that the Russian collusion story is made up.